 Between 2015 and 2019, a series of events, exhibitions and a new website explored the role of the borough, its people, and the King’s Own Yorkshire Light Infantry in the conflict, both at home and on the front line.

-The Great War on Tour will travel around Doncaster and into the former West Riding of Yorkshire (from where the King’s Own Yorkshire Light Infantry were recruited) giving residents the chance to share their personal stories and memories, learn how to upload their stories to doncaster1914-18.org.uk, to be part of a new community archive, find out more about the project, and take part in hands-on activities.
+The Great War on Tour travelled around Doncaster and into the former West Riding of Yorkshire (from where the King’s Own Yorkshire Light Infantry were recruited) giving residents the chance to share their personal stories and memories, learn how to upload their stories to doncaster1914-18.org.uk, to be part of a new community archive, find out more about the project, and take part in hands-on activities.

 - Doncaster College and University Centre

 - The Doncaster Central Learning Centre

 - Doncaster and District Family History Society

 Although the project ended in July 2019, the project website is still open for submissions, which will be monitored on a weekly basis.
 In 2020, the website will be archived and submissions will be closed, but it will remain online for viewing.